Is Exeter Safe?

 With an overall crime rate of 69 crimes per 1,000 people, Exeter is the safest major city in Devon.
 However, caution is still advised since the city is also among the top 20 most dangerous out of Devon’s 403 towns, villages, and cities.

-In today’s article, we’ll explore Exeter’s crime statistics, identifying the safest and most dangerous areas.
-We’ll also share practical safety tips to help businesses and residents enhance their security and peace of mind.
+In today’s article, we’ll explore how safe Exeter is, crime statistics for the area, and identify the safest and most dangerous areas.
+We’ll also share practical safety tips to help businesses and residents protect themselves.

 Is Exeter A Safe Place to Live?

 Exeter’s crime rate has fluctuated over the past few years, experiencing both increases and decreases during this period.
 The most common crimes in 2024 were violence and sexual offences, accounting for 4,367 incidents.
 Between 2023 and 2024, crime has increased from 47 crimes per 1,000 to 69 crimes per 1,000 people.
-These figures highlight Exeter’s ongoing challenge in maintaining a lower crime rate.
+These figures highlight Exeter’s ongoing challenge in maintaining low crime rates.

 However, some areas within Exeter maintain low crime rates, contributing to the town’s reputation as a safe place to live.